tg-sec/dvna/Task_Report/docs/static_analysis.md

 * Then for Jenkins to authenticate with the SonarQube server I created a new Access Token for Jenkins in SonarQube under `Account > Security`.
 * I saved the above generated token in Jenkins, under `Credentials >  Add New Credentials` as a `Secret Text` type credential so I could use it later with the credential identity created.
 * I added the SonarQube plugin for Jenkins and then navigated to the `SonarQube Server` section under `Manage Jenkins > Configure System`.
-Here, I checked the `Enable injection of SonarQube server configuration as build environment variables` option to allow SonarQube to inject environment variables at pipeline's runtime and be used in the Jenkinsfile.
+Here, I checked the `Enable injection of SonarQube server configuration as build environment variables` option to allow SonarQube to inject environment variables at the pipeline's runtime and be used in the Jenkinsfile.
 * I provided the URL for SonarQube Server (in my case) `localhost:9000` and added the previously saved SonarQube Credentials for authentication.
 * Lastly, I added the following stage in the Jenkinsfile for DVNA's analysis by SonarQube, which injects the path to the SonarQube scanner, performs the scan and then saves the report locally: